LecyLecy/quik/context.md

 # Pending Tasks

-- [ ] allow upload konten without description -> which means deleting content without desc will says "(no description)" for bubble without descriptions
-- [ ] fix gif preview, it supposed to be like an image preview but moving non stop, but it turns into a video player that doesnt play anything
-- [ ] fix edit button on bubbles, when i press it, it gives delete confirmation instead of letting me edit the bubble's description
 - [ ] adding countdown time edit, so if i entered a countdown bubble but i wanted to change the date, i can do that
 - [ ] allow paste & drag and drop content
 - [ ] i want to make file preview (when on bubble) i can see its name, file type, whats inside it, or atleast the top of the document or maybe blurry like on whatsapp, but i still need to click it and use other document opener app to view the whole document